solarkMelb/solarkMelb/README.md

 ## Hi, I'm Minh

 I'm a AI Engineer, Data Engineer from Melbourne, Australia 🇦🇺
-- 💻 Proficient in Python, currently learning Rust.
+- 💻 Proficient in Python, currently learning Rust and Javascript.
-- ❤️ Passionate about software architect, model fine-tuning and implementation, data management and processing.
+- ❤️ Passionate about software architect, model fine-tuning and implementation, data management and processing, LLMs
 - ✈️ Cross-domain curiosity, interested in Aviation and Finance.

 ### Contact Me